Hariharan1812/Medical-IoT-Devices-Threat-Detection-using-Deep-Learning/README.md

 ### 4. Training and Evaluation

-* There three types of classification proposed in our model and the code for Bi-LSTM, RNN and Logistic regression code files were saved under each Class folder.
+* There are three types of classification proposed in our model and the code for Bi-LSTM, RNN and Logistic regression code files were saved under each Class folder.

 * For accessing the models navigatie to "AI_and_Sus_Final---->Models_and_Result---->Class_2----->Model".(Based on our requirement choose the model).